GlobeletJS/chunked-queue/README.md

 `.getPriority()` method on each task.

 This lets you re-set the priorities of the tasks after they are queued.
-Simply update the `.getPriority` methods to return lower values for the tasks which have become more urgent.
+Simply update the `.getPriority` methods to return smaller values for the tasks which have become more urgent.